oracle-livelabs/security/database/common/init-start-env/init-start-env-sqlfw.md

 You may now **proceed to the next lab**.

-## Appendix 1: Managing Startup Services
+## Appendix: Managing Startup Services

 1. Database services (All databases and Standard Listener)